informatics-isi-edu/atlas-d2k-docs/docs/_docs/access/Accessing-ATLAS-Resources.md

 ---
 title: Accessing ATLAS-D2K Resources
-permalink: /docs/accessing-gudmap-and-rbk-resources/
+permalink: /docs/accessing-atlas-resources/
 ---

-This page describes how to get editing/viewing access to GUDMAP and RBK data by joining the correct Globus group.
+This page describes how to get editing/viewing access to GUDMAP and RBK data in ATLAS-D2K by joining the correct Globus group.

 **NOTE: We only use Globus for authentication, not for file or data management.**